Sofie8/Course-MOGEN/PART2.md

 </p>

 ## Barbara McClintock discovered...?
-What did Barbara McClintock discover in the early 1940's when looking at the patched colors of corn kernels, and for which she received the noble prize in Medicine in 1983? [video](https://youtu.be/ZHho1c-EbTY).
+What did Barbara McClintock discover in the early 1940's when looking at the patched colors of corn kernels, and for which she received the noble prize in Medicine in 1983?
+You can find out in this [video](https://youtu.be/ZHho1c-EbTY).
 Can you explain this phenomenon with a mechanism of gene transfer from the theory lessons?

 <img src="https://methodsblog.files.wordpress.com/2017/06/gif_-tes_final.gif?w=250)">